Weniasss/Weniasss/README.md

 Welcome to my GitHub!
 My name is Volodymyr Zaikovskyi .
 I am a Computer Science student at the Lodz University of Technology.

+### About me :
+- I am interested in React, Angular, Frontend technology.
+- I am looking for an internship / part-time job.

 <!--
 **Weniasss/Weniasss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.